usexfg/.github/profile/README.md

 ## What is XF₲ ?

-**XF₲** (or *Fuego/ Fire*) is the currency and accounting unit used by the Fuego network.
+**XF₲** (or *Fuego/ Fire*) is the currency and accounting unit used within Fuego network.
 XFG is distributed into the network by block rewards, minted by miners in exchange for powering and securing the blockchain thru Proof of Work (CPU/GPU) consensus approximately every 8 minutes.

 Unlike traditional fiat currencies issued by central banking cartels of the world, Fuego (XFG) can actually be defined as a form of hard money- for its fixed, limited supply of 8 Million **XF₲** and is designed to functionally thrive within a disinflationary ecosystem. (incentived thru transaction fees & [COLD](https://github.com/usexfg/cold-dao) fees, based on interest rates)

-Fuego's **Elder Council** is the group of Fuego community members and/or Elder Node* operators who are contributing toward the furtherment of Fuego’s open-source network code development, and/or glorious expansion of the Fuego ecosystem (merchants, services, tools, etc)
+Fuego's **Elder Council** is the group of Fuego Elder Node* operators who are contributing toward the furtherment of Fuego’s open-source network code development, and/or glorious expansion of the Fuego ecosystem (merchants, services, tools, etc)

 <sup>(*) Elder Nodes are service nodes which earn a percentage for each txn they relay on the Fuego network.
-For more info and a list of tutorials see our [Guides](https://github.com/usexfg/Guides/wiki/) section and feel free to contribute!
+For more info and a list of tutorials see or contribute to our [Guides](https://github.com/usexfg/Guides/wiki/) section !

-<sup> Fuego only exists because of open-source contributions and regular people like you & I, running free (as in freedom) software on our machines.
+<sup> Fuego only exists because of open-source contributions and regular people like you & I running free (as in freedom) software on our machines.
 Whether it be an act of rebellion, act of altruism, or an act of freedom- our **action** is what matters.
-We are able to break free from tyranny simply by using & accepting decentralized privacy cryptocurrencies for our payments and purchases. *In hoc signo vinces*</sup></sup>
+We are able to break free from tyranny simply by choosing to accept decentralized privacy cryptocurrencies for our payments and purchases. *In hoc signo vinces*</sup></sup>

 ## Resources